 Data from Nielsen Co. surveys shows that the average teenager types more than 80 text messages a day.
-How many moments are we missing of living?
+How many moments of living are we missing?

 In this technological age, life is not fully being experienced, and is instead replaced with abbreviations of emotions, a "LOL" instead of hearing someone laugh.
 Classmates now meet first on Facebook, the magic of introductions lost.
 Our lives are being consumed by the loss of instant moments, of true personal connections and simple communication.

 Such a lack of contact between people is diminishing relationships, particularly among the young.
 Many of today's youth do not recall a time without a small, handheld cell phone.

 According to the New York Times, texting, Twittering, and other "social media" threaten to affect how youth comprehend academic material.
 Research has shown that a student's relationships affect academic and social performance.
 A classroom filled with students sneaking text and Facebook checks may seriously detract from an individual's success in education.

 Words themselves have become melded into easier, quicker ways to communicate.
 Texts barely contain vowels, with strings of sentences overlapping to make an obscure form of sense.

 How can such simple letters replace a hug to a friend in need?
 Perhaps some view these new forms of technology as safer, more distanced.
 To some, it is easier to write than talk, hiding behind computers to find the comfort they need.